CrunchLLM: Multitask LLMs for Structured Business Reasoning and Outcome Prediction: Acknowledgements

 \section{Acknowledgements}

-This research is supported in part by the NSF under Grant IIS 2327113 and ITE 2433190, the NIH under Grants R21AG070909 and P30AG072946, and the National Artificial Intelligence Research Resource (NAIRR) Pilot NSF OAC 240219, and Jetstream2, Bridges2, and Neocortex Re- sources.
-We would like to thank NSF for support for the AI research resource with NAIRR240219.
+This research is supported in part by the NSF under Grant IIS 2327113 and ITE 2433190, the NIH under Grants R21AG070909 and P30AG072946, and the National Artificial Intelligence Research Resource (NAIRR) Pilot NSF OAC 240219, and Jetstream2, Bridges2, and Neocortex resources.
 We thank the University of Kentucky Center for Computational Sciences and Information Technology Services Research Computing for their support and use of the Lipscomb Compute Cluster and associated research computing resources.